KyleAMathews/electric-query/README.md

 # electric-query
-Library for deeply integrating [ElectricSQL](https://electric-sql.com/) partial syncing and queries with your (React) routes.
+Library for deeply integrating [ElectricSQL](https://electric-sql.com/) partial syncing and queries with your React app routes.

 ## Install